-Nightingale & Sparrow will be open for submissions of poetry, fiction, creative non-fiction, and photography from 1 March-31 March, based on EST times.
+Nightingale & Sparrow will be open for submissions of poetry, fiction, creative non-fiction, and photography for our third issue, heat, 1-30 June (EST times).
 Nightingale & Sparrow reserves the right to close submissions prior to this date if a significantly large amount of submissions are received, but we will give notice as soon as possible should this be the case.

 nevermore (AP October 2019)

-All submissions should be sent to [email protected] and follow the guidelines below.
+All submissions (excepting micropoems) should be sent to [email protected] and follow the guidelines below.

 Nightingale & Sparrow reserves the right to not respond to any submission that has ignored these submission guidelines.